libfuse/pyfuse3/README.rst

 Development Status
 ------------------

-The LLFUSE API is not yet stable and may change from one release to the other.
+The Python-LLFUSE API is not yet stable and may change from one release to the other.

 Contributing
 ------------

-The LLFUSE source code is available both on GitHub_ and BitBucket_.
+The Python-LLFUSE source code is available both on GitHub_ and BitBucket_.

 .. __: http://pythonhosted.org/llfuse/
 .. _FUSE: http://fuse.sourceforge.net/